-Other policies and procedures contribute to the overall risk environment, notably, the Business Continuity Plan, the Anti-Money Laundering Policy, the Fraud Policy and the Staff Handbook.
+Other policies and procedures contribute to the overall risk environment, notably, the Business Continuity Plan, the Anti-Money Laundering and Combating the Financing of Terrorism Policy, the Fraud Policy and the Staff Handbook.
 Departmental procedure manuals reinforce the Operational Risk Policy.